18F/uswds-jekyll/pages/guide/mfa.md

 ![screenshot of Google Authenticator Android app Add an Account screen](/assets/img/mfa-guide/Screenshot_20191029-105840-w300.png)

 There are two ways to link your device to your account.
 Using QR code is easier but requires a barcode scanner which you can install if you don't have it yet (Google Authenticator app will prompt you to install it).
-An alternative would be to use a Google Authenticator code as mentioned on the above screenshots.
+An alternative would be to use a Google Authenticator key as mentioned on the above screenshots.

 ### Link phone using QR code

-Select Scan account barcode.
+Select Scan a barcode.
 If the Authenticator app cannot locate a barcode scanner app on your phone, you might be prompted to download and install one.
 If you want to install a barcode scanner app so you can complete the setup process, press Install then go through the installation process.
-Once the app is installed, reopen Google Authenticator, point your camera at the QR code in your email.
+Once the app is installed, reopen Google Authenticator, display QR code on your computer by clicking on the link in the "Welcome to Ceres" email and point your camera at the QR code.

 ![screenshot of barcode scanner app](/assets/img/mfa-guide/Screenshot_20191029-105914-w300.png)

-### Link phone manually with a GA code
+### Link phone manually with a GA key

-Using Google Authenticator code: Select Manually add account, then Enter account name, which is \<your username>@Ceres.
-Next, enter the Google Authenticator code on your computer screen into the box under Enter Key.
+Select Enter a provided key, then Enter account name, which is \<your username>@ceres.
+Next, enter the Google Authenticator key from the "Welcome to Ceres" email into the box under Enter Key.
 Make sure you've chosen to make the key time-based and press "Save."

 ![screenshot of Google Authenticator Android app Enter Account Details screen](/assets/img/mfa-guide/Screenshot_20191029-105940-w300.png)